I am often asked questions, about my travels and in order to answer some of the questions here are my own personal lists.

 More recently at Euro 2012 I was in Donetsk, at the Ukraine v France match which was halted for an hour due to thunderstorms, I was lucky enough to be in the half of the stadium that stayed dry and that after an hour they continued the game.
 The last time I encountered something like this was back in 1988 when the Sabadell v Valenicia match was halted for rain but continued after a break of around 30 minutes.

 As for countries I have been to and not seen a football match, well you can count them on one hand.
-Gibraltar, Oman, Austria and Russia, as mentioned above and just for the record I have changed planes in Libya, China and caught a helicopter from Equatorial Guinea but not spent time in the countries………….yet.
+Gibraltar, Oman, Austria and Russia, as mentioned above and just for the record I have changed planes in Libya, Latvia and China (that’s for the other hand!) as well as catching a helicopter from Equatorial Guinea but not spent time in the countries………….yet.

 “What’s the most number of games you have been to in a season?”